Theme

 CodeGraph is a local codebase knowledge graph for coding agents.

 The repository presents CodeGraph as a pre-indexed code intelligence layer for Claude Code, Codex, Cursor, OpenCode, and Hermes Agent, with MCP-style tools, symbol relationships, call graphs, framework-aware routes, and local SQLite-backed indexes.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is